Mega Modz Quick Scope Mod For PlayStation Controller

 NOTE: The controller will always remember the last programming speed you have before powering down.

 There is an “8-second rule” that applies every time you enter the “Programming Mode”.
-If you’ve been inactive for more then 8 seconds, the modchip will exit the programming menu automatically.
+If you’ve been inactive for more than 8 seconds, the modchip will exit the programming menu automatically.

 TIP: There is a “Quick Speed Scroll” option available on every Mega Modz Controller allowing you to get to the desired speed quickly and avoid waiting for the modchip to go through the sequence of speeds.